apache/hadoop/hadoop-ozone/ozone-manager/src/main/site/markdown/OzoneCommandShell.md

 Updates information like ownership and quota on an existing volume.

-* `hdfs oz  -updateVolume  http://localhost:9864/hive -quota 500TB -root`
+* `ozone oz  -updateVolume  http://localhost:9864/hive -quota 500TB -root`

 The above command changes the volume quota of hive from 100TB to 500TB.

 ### Delete Volume
 Deletes a Volume if it is empty.

-* `hdfs oz -deleteVolume http://localhost:9864/hive -root`
+* `ozone oz -deleteVolume http://localhost:9864/hive -root`

 ### Info Volume
 Info volume command allows the owner or the administrator of the cluster to read meta-data about a specific volume.

-* `hdfs oz -infoVolume http://localhost:9864/hive -root`
+* `ozone oz -infoVolume http://localhost:9864/hive -root`

 ### List Volumes

 List volume command can be used by administrator to list volumes of any user.
 It can also be used by a user to list volumes owned by him.

-* `hdfs oz -listVolume http://localhost:9864/ -user bilbo -root`
+* `ozone oz -listVolume http://localhost:9864/ -user bilbo -root`

 The above command lists all volumes owned by user bilbo.